 The essence of this motto is one worth trying – if it does not make you happy, give it away (one person’s trash is said to be another person’s treasure) and you will feel wonderful to free yourself from feelings or emotions that arise from things you dislike or do not make you feel uplifted.

-Each morning as I make tea, I press on my gooseneck variable temperature kettle, and it just makes me happy.
-Similarly, if hundreds of other everyday objects are well designed, balanced, and have a smooth tactile feel they can make a world of difference to our experience. .
+If our everyday objects are well designed, balanced, and have a smooth tactile feel, they can make a world of difference to our experience.
 In a pleasing environment, we are much more likely to handle stress or problems than in spaces filled with things we do not like that create negative thoughts or irritation.
 These objects we use every day do not have to be perfect it is more about how they make you feel.

-It is an enchanting story of Teapot design with its origins in the early Sung Chinese dynasty 960-1279.
-Today, because Teapots are commonplace, we see them everywhere, and the simple elements of a teapot are timeless with different cultures across the world adding their own unique style to teapot design.
+Teapot design has an enchanting story with its origins in the early Sung Chinese dynasty 960-1279.
+Teapots are commonplace, we see them everywhere, and the simple elements of a teapot are timeless within different cultures across the world that add to their unique style.

-Contemporary Teapots are often based on traditional and historical teapots like the unglazed Yixing clay Teapots, Japanese teapots, or early Georgian silver teapots, and the classic English brown Betty.
-There is a fascinating, long history of Teapots that spans the class systems of China, Japan, The Middle East, the USA and Europe but more on that another day.
+Contemporary Teapots are often based on traditional and historical teapots like the unglazed Yixing clay Teapots, Japanese teapots, early Georgian silver teapots, and the classic English Brown Betty.
+The long history of Teapots spans the class systems of China, Japan, The Middle East, the USA and Europe but more on that another day.
 Modern designers continue to make sensational, beautifully designed and functional teapots, such as Eva Solo, George Jensen, Moda, Bodum, Stelton, and Limoges.
-Rosenthal still makes replicas of the Walter Gropius Bauhaus design teapot pictured above.
+Rosenthal still makes replicas of the Walter Gropius Bauhaus design teapots.

-Teapots are so tempting with their many colours, designs, shapes and sizes.
+Teapots with their many colours, designs, shapes and sizes are tempting.
 They are at once charming and homely conjuring up fireside evenings and vintage old-fashioned farmhouse settings.
 A teapot heralds a chance to enjoy Tea with a friend as you share confidence or as comfort and solace to someone in distress.
 On the other hand, a teapot can be sophisticated, elegant, regal and ornamented enlivening a feeling of belonging in a stately English Manor as described in the following quotes

-Teapots are the most collected objects in the art and craft world so perhaps the popularity of tea may have something to do with the passion for collecting teapots.
+Teapots are the most collected objects in the art and craft movement.
 In Leura NSW Australia, there is a tea shop called Bygone Beauties with a collection of 6,000 Teapots.

 In the USA state of Tennessee, the Trenton Teapot Museum houses the World’s Largest Collection of Porcelain Veilleuses-Theieres, an ornate type of teapot often called a night-light teapot.
 The teapots on display date from 1750 to 1860.